bjbj1217/Beom/content/project/Landmark-Guided Segmentation/index.md

 Both processes of extracting clinical measurements and 3D reconstruction involve the segmentation of the complex aortic root anatomy.
 However, manual segmentation of an individual’s aortic root is a demanding and time-consuming task.
-Therein lies the goal of this project: an automatic method to reconstruct the aortic valve from CT scans to enable a more efficient pipeline for a pre-procedural planning of aortic stenosis treatment.
+Therein lies the goal of this project: **an automatic method to reconstruct the aortic valve from CT scans to enable a more efficient pipeline for a pre-procedural planning of aortic stenosis treatment.**

 **Methods**\
+In CT images, aortic leaflets can look vastly different from one another due to anatomical and acquisition variability:
+* Leaflet fusion: leaflets of some individuals are fused together as one (uni-cuspid) or two (bicuspid) leaflets, leading to a diminished valve function.
+* Calcification: the severity of leaflet calcification can vary drastically.
+The spatial distribution and densities of calcium nodules play a crucial role in determining valve functions and TAVR planning.
+* CT scanner/image quality: depending on the CT scanner type and manufacturer, CT images of aortic valves can be visually distinct.
+Specifically, scans of patients with metallic objects such as stents can contain artifacts that obscure the view of the valve.

-Given the complex structure of the aortic leaflets, the segmentation algorithm must be designed to account for the vast phenotypic heterogeneity that exists in
+An effective segmentation algorithm must account for such vast heterogeneity to robustly generalize across different populations.
+One could potentially

-The 15 aortic landmarks altogether define the overall structures of aortic valve leaflets.
-Figure 2 displays an example of a set of aortic landmarks on a CT scan.
+train or finetune a deep learning model to segment the aortic valve end-to-end from CT images.
+However, as is with many medical applications, data (especially image data) are expensive.
+Furthermore, the vast variability in the patient population would need to be reflected in the dataset for the method to be robust.
+In such cases, incorporating domain knowledge and breaking up the task as smaller tasks can be effective.
+One way to simplify this task is to utilize the structural consistency of the aortic valve.
+Despite the variability within the finer details of the leaflets' phenotype (thickness, calcification, etc.), leaflets can be generalized using common landmarks to form a generalized structure.
+Figure 5 displays a surface representation of an aortic valve that is constructed from 7 landmarks: 4 commissural points that define the connection between the leaflet and the aortic root wall, 1 center point that determines the coaptation point of the three leaflets, 1 leaflet point at the belly region of the leaflet, and 1 hinge point that determines the nethermost point of the leaflet.

 <div style="text-align: center;">
     <div style="display: flex; justify-content: center; gap: 20px; flex-wrap: wrap;">
         <img src="landmarks.png" alt="Aortic Root Anatomy" width="65%" style="margin-right: 10px;"/>
     </div>
     <div style="margin-top: 1px; font-size: 0.90em; color: #999;">
-        <b>Figure 3: Aortic Landmarks</b> <br>  CP: Commissural points, C: Center point, L: Leaflet points, H: Hinge points, LCO: Left coronary ostium, RCO: Right coronary ostium <br>
+        <b>Figure 5: Aortic Landmarks</b> <br>  CP: Commissural points, C: Center point, L: Leaflet points, H: Hinge points, LCO: Left coronary ostium, RCO: Right coronary ostium <br>
     </div>
 </div>
+The 15 aortic landmarks altogether define the overall structures of aortic valve leaflets.
+Figure 2 displays an example of a set of aortic landmarks on a CT scan.